FeiFeiDan/feifeisnotebook/project/Project.md

     </tr>
     <tr>
     	<td>available_bit: int</td>
-		<td>The highest available bit of this PIO.
+		<td style="text-align:justify; text-justify:inter-ideograph">The highest available bit of this PIO.
 When a port is connected to a PIO, it will connect from higher bit to lower bit.
 This variable is initialed with 63.</td>
     </tr>
     <tr>
         <td rowspan="5"><b>Member method</b></td>
         <td>init()</td>
-        <td>Initial the member variable by calling Getter/Setter method.</td>
+        <td style="text-align:justify; text-justify:inter-ideograph">Initial the member variable by calling Getter/Setter method.</td>
     </tr>
     <tr>
         <td>Getter/Setter</td>